bdurrani/bdurrani.github.com/content/post/2020-01-27-rust-modules.md

 }
 ```

 In general, a very useless little application.
 But it will demonstrate some of the things I learned along the way.

+Some more about the code above.

 [`super`](https://doc.rust-lang.org/book/ch07-03-paths-for-referring-to-an-item-in-the-module-tree.html) is how a module
 can reference an item in it's parent module.
+So `super::super::` is a way of specifying a module that is the grand-parent of the module.

 If we were to look at how the modules are organized, they would look
 like this

 ```
            main
         /   |       \
      foo constants  one
       /